 Lusk is a very small town located in the state of Wyoming.
 With a population of 1,401 people and just one neighborhood, Lusk is the 44th largest community in Wyoming.
-Lusk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Lusk has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lusk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Lusk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lusk are a mix of both white- and blue-collar jobs.
 Overall, Lusk is a town of construction workers and builders, managers, and service providers.
 There are especially a lot of people living in Lusk who work in management occupations (16.79%), teaching (11.50%), and office and administrative support (8.39%).

 Being a small town, Lusk does not have a public transit system used by locals to get to and from work.

-The education level of Lusk citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.48% of adults 25 and older in Lusk have a college degree.
+In terms of college education, Lusk is nearly on par with the US average for all cities of 21.84%: 19.48% of adults 25 and older in Lusk have a bachelor's degree or advanced degree.

 The per capita income in Lusk in 2022 was $40,157, which is upper middle income relative to Wyoming and the nation.
 This equates to an annual income of $160,628 for a family of four.
 However, Lusk contains both very wealthy and poor people as well.